withinJoel/Elsa/Documentation/Syntax.md

 # Customization
 * `color:` or `colour:` - To change the terminal text color. example: `color:blue` or `colour:white`
-* `bgcolor:` or `bgcolour:` or `backgroundcolor:` or `backgroundcolour` - To change the background color of the terminal. example `bgcolor:purple`
+* `bgcolor:` or `bgcolour:` or `backgroundcolor:` or `backgroundcolour:` - To change the background color of the terminal. example `bgcolor:purple`

 # Text
 * `random:alphabet` - To get a random alphabet.
 * `reverse:` - To reverse a string. example `reverse:hola`
 * `count:characters:` - To count the number of characters. example: `count:characters:hola`
-* `count:words` - To count the number of words. example: `count:words:hola`
+* `count:words:` - To count the number of words. example: `count:words:hola`
 * `explode:` - To convert a sentence into seperate words in an array (The delimiter is ' ') example: `explode:Hi I am Joel Jolly.`
-* `remove:specialcharacters` - To remove special characters from the user input. example `remove:specialcharacters:H!
+* `remove:specialcharacters:` - To remove special characters from the user input. example `remove:specialcharacters:H!
 How are you?`i
 * `remove:space:` - To remove spaces from the input. example `remove:space:Hi I love Hello World program`
 * `remove:singlequotes:` - To remove single quotes. example `remove:singlequotes:'hello'`
 * `remove:doublequotes:` - To remove double quotes. example `remove:doublequotes:"hello"`
 * `convert:tolowercase:` - To convert to lowercase. example `convert:tolowercase:Hola`
-* `convert:touppercase` - To convert to uppercase. example `convert:touppercase:hola`
+* `convert:touppercase:` - To convert to uppercase. example `convert:touppercase:hola`
 * `convert:spacetounderscore:` - To convert spaces to underscore. example: `convert:spacetounderscore:hello world`
 * `convert:singlequotestodoublequotes:` - To convert single quotes to double quotes from the user's input. example `convert:singlequotestodoublequotes:Tom said 'hello'`
 * `convert:doublequotestosinglequotes:` - To convert double quotes to single quotes from the user's input. example `convert:doublequotestosinglequotes:Tom said "hello"`